AnuvaGoyal/TECH-A-THON-Emotion-Based-Movie-Recommender-System/README.md

 This project was done under TECH-A-THON, a 5-week-long event organised by the ECE Society of Birla Institute of Technology (BIT), Mesra, Ranchi.

 # Emotion-Based-Movie-Recommender-System
-The purpose of the movie recommendation system is to search for content that would be interesting to an individual as per his/her current mood.
+The purpose of the movie recommendation system is to search for content that would be interesting to an individual as per his/her current mood and gender.
 It makes use of supervised machine learning algorithms to build a deep learning model that creates a customized list of movies that are relevant to an individual.
 This can be achieved through predictive modeling and heuristics with the data available.

 ## TABLE OF CONTENTS